 "Overall, alcohol-related mortality (both increases and reductions) had its strongest influence in Russia, Latvia, Lithuania and Estonia, particularly over young-adult ages; while in the rest of the countries, Ukraine, Poland, Belarus and Czech Republic the effect of alcohol-related mortality on changes in lifespan variation was less clear.
 This is consistent with previous research documenting the highest impact of alcohol consumption on premature adult mortality in Russia, and considerable less in Poland and Czech Republic in 2002.”

 “…In addition, alcohol consumption is not the only factor that explains mortality trajectories in the region, or the difference between life expectancy and lifespan variation levels with western European countries.
 Other factors, such as environmental pollution, medical care, smoking behaviors and diet are important determinants of health outcomes in this region at least since 1970 (Bobak and Marmot 1996)”

+Discussion.
+In order to downplay the examination exclusively of alcohol-attributable mortality, we replaced the sentences: “we used high quality comparably reconstructed cause of death data to analyze the role of alcohol-related mortality on changing lifespan variation based on a reflective classification” with:

+“we looked into the causes of death that were responsible for the major changes in lifespan variation in the region.”